shahcompbio/egfr_nucseq/code/README.md

 # Code

-Many scripts here are meant to demonstrate how the data were processed, and are not intended to be rerunnable as is.
-Scripts that are possible to rerun are indicated in **`bold`**, and are meant to demonstrate figure reproduction.
+Many scripts here are meant to demonstrate how the data were processed.
+Note that these are not necessarily runnable as is.
+Rendered vignettes of select scripts (indicated in **bold**) demonstrating figure reproduction and can be found on the [code website](link).

 ## Download and convert objects